navapbc/template-infra/docs/infra/set-up-infrastructure-tools.md

 # Set up infrastructure developer tools

-If you are contributing to infrastructure, you will need to complete these setup steps.
+If you are working on the infrastructure, you will need to complete these setup steps.

 ## Prerequisites